Ernestine D. Evans

-Ernestine Durán Evans (September 17, 1917 – June 9, 2010) (Note: An obituary published in 2010 states that Owen was born on September 5, 1917.
+Ernestine B. Durán Evans (September 17, 1917 – June 9, 2010) (Note: An obituary published in 2010 states that Evans was born on September 5, 1917.
 An article published in the Santa Fe New Mexican reported that Evans was 92 when she died.
-Telgen gives Evans' birth year as 1927.) was a Spanish American legislator and civil servant.
+Telgen gives Evans' birth year as 1927.), also known as Ernestine Griego, was an American educator, legislator and civil servant.
 She served as Secretary of State of New Mexico from 1967 to 1970 and from 1975 to 1978.

+Early life and education

+Durán was born in Alamosa, Colorado and grew up on a ranch in El Rito, New Mexico, the daughter of a rancher, Gilbert Durán, and a schoolteacher, Maria Grace.
+She was educated at the Spanish American Normal School (now Northern New Mexico College), and earned a teaching certificate.